 “Tricia was an abstractor and registry coordinator for 24 years and then promoted to supervisor three years ago, becoming the Cancer Program Coordinator for two Mercyhealth Hospitals – one in Janesville WI, and one in Rockford IL,” says Trudy Smithback, Transcription/Cancer Registry HIM for St. Mary’s Hospital in Madison, WI, who nominated Tricia Obrecht for this recognition.
-“She has made a measurable impact over the past 27 years as a dedicated CTR.
+“She has made a measurable impact over the past 27 years as a dedicated ODS.
 Outstanding quality assurance and trainer for her team.
 Very knowledgeable, well informed and educated.
 The pride she takes in her work is truly inspiring.”

 Tricia was working in coding and billing for a radiation therapy center when she was asked to help with a research project for prostate cancer.
 This triggered an interest in cancer research.
 In 1997, without any direct experience in the cancer registry, Tricia felt very fortunate to find an opening in the Cancer Registry department at Mercyhealth.
 She was self-taught and without a mentor, but she did receive guidance from the state’s educator.
-Deciding that cancer registry was the career path that she wished to pursue, Tricia started studying for her CTR license and in 2000 became certified.
+Deciding that cancer registry was the career path that she wished to pursue, Tricia started studying for her ODS license and in 2000 became certified.
 She said the most difficult part of the exam for her was statistics.

 Motivated by her very young team, Tricia enjoys training and sharing her knowledge with them.
 Her team describes her as empowering, thoughtful, intuitive, resourceful, attentive, and proactive.